weikailin/cs6222-fa23/3-1-prg-const.md

 {: .proof-title}
 > Proof Sketch.
 >
-> It is similar to the proof of Hard-core Lemma.
 > Because $YZ, YZ'$ differ only when $i = i^\ast$,
 > assume for contradiction, there exists NUPPT $A$, polynomial $p$, such that for inf many $n$,
 >